-Operators and Functions, like +, sin() and if().
+• Operators and Functions, like +, sin() and if().

 - Numbers and Integers.
-Numbers have a decimal point, Integers are whole numbers. - Lengths (using the suffixes mm, cm, m, inch or ft). - Areas (using the suffixes sq m or sq ft). - Volumes (using the suffixes cu m or cu ft) - Text strings, delimited by double-quotes. - The literal values true and false. - Names of source properties.
+Numbers have a decimal point; Integers are whole numbers. - Lengths (using the suffixes mm, cm, m, inch, or ft). - Areas (using the suffixes sq m or sq ft). - Volumes (using the suffixes cu m or cu ft) - Electrical Currents (using the suffixes A or kA) - Electrical Potentials (using the suffixes V or kV) - Apparent Power values (using the suffixes VA or kVA) - Power values (using the suffixes W or kW) - Text strings, delimited by double-quotes. - The literal values true and false. - Names of source properties.
 The formula will use the value of the property. - For built-in parameters, their BuiltInParameter enum name - For shared parameters, their Guid (unique Id) value